rapidez/docs/src/3.x/package-development.md

 Event | Explanation
 :--- | :---
+`logged-in` | After the user has logged in
-`cart-refreshed` | After the cart is refreshed `checkout-credentials-saved` | After the checkout credentials are saved `checkout-payment-selected` | After the payment method has been selected `before-checkout-payment-saved` | Before the payment method is saved (setting checkout.preventOrder to true prevents saving and creating the order alltogether)
+`logout` | After the user attempts to log out, listen to this to clear any sensitive information about the user `cart-refreshed` | After the cart is refreshed `checkout-credentials-saved` | After the checkout credentials are saved `checkout-payment-selected` | After the payment method has been selected `before-checkout-payment-saved` | Before the payment method is saved (setting `checkout.preventOrder` to true prevents saving and creating the order alltogether)
-`checkout-payment-saved` | After the payment method is saved `product-super-attribute-change` | After a swatch change, when calling this the product image updates based on the choice.
+`checkout-payment-saved` | After the payment method is saved `product-super-attribute-change` | After a swatch change, when calling this the product image updates based on the choice
-`logged-in` | After the user has logged in.
-`logout` | After the user attempts to log out, listen to this to clear any sensitive information about the user.

 There is also a `doNotGoToTheNextStep` variable on the root Vue instance which can be used to prevent the checkout from going to the next step.
 That's also used within the [Rapidez Mollie](https://github.com/rapidez/mollie) package to prevent the checkout from going to the success page because you've to pay first and we'd like to redirect the user to the payment page.